 Background

 The literature on how information affects liquidity in securities markets is long and rich.
-Bagehot (1971) is regarded as the first to demonstrate that a BAS arises when asymmetric information is present even if inventory and transactions costs are assumed to be zero.
+Bagehot (1971) is regarded as the first to demonstrate that a Bid-ask-Spread (BAS) arises when asymmetric information is present even if inventory and transactions costs are assumed to be zero.
 Copeland and Galai (1983) built upon Bagehot's work by assuming that the proportion of informed traders in the market was π.
-Knowing this the market maker adjusts his quoted bids and offers to maximize expected profit.
+Knowing this, the market maker adjusts his quoted bids and offers to maximize expected profit.
 Copeland and Galai's model, however, did not account for the fact that the trades themselves could reveal information about whether or not traders were informed.
 Glosten and Milgrom (1985) formalized this concept and developed a model where the market maker adjusts his beliefs based on the trades that occur.
 The market maker knows that at least some of the traders are informed so sell orders revise the market maker's belief downward about the value of the security and buy orders revise his belief upward.
 They show that the spread is increasing in the proportion of informed traders, and there is a point at which too many informed traders require the market maker to set the spread so wide that trade does not occur and the market halts (an example of the famous "Market for Lemons" described by Akerlof (1970)).

 Easley and O’Hara (1987) and Easley and O’Hara (1992) incorporate trade size and its effect to a model similar to Glosten and Milgrom.
 A market maker must set breakeven bid and offer quotes knowing that he faces a certain proportion of informed traders who only trade if they receive a signal that an information event has occurred and a certain proportion of uninformed traders who do not receive an information signal but occasionally need to trade for liquidity reasons.
 Both informed and uninformed traders can choose between a large and small block trading size.
 This model setup leads to two types of equilibria: a separating equilibrium where informed traders only trade in large quantities and a pooling equilibria where informed traders may trade both large and small quantities.
 This model setup of information uncertainty and asymmetric information leads to the market maker updating his beliefs about the value of the security (and therefore his quotes) based on the order flow he observes in the market.
 For example, in a separating equilibrium a large trading block causes the market maker to revise upward his expectation that an information event has occurred (since informed traders do not transact at small sizes).
 This results in a trade off for the informed trader.
 Transact at 'good' price with one large lot, or transact with several small lots at 'good', but worsening, prices as the market maker learns slowly from the informed traders' one sided order flow.